Questions on this page

 Our Student Advisors are familiar with our entire course catalogue and can help you choose the right qualification.
 Depending on your previous study experience, career goals and areas of interest, a Student Advisor can suggest the perfect study path.
 Contact a Student Advisor by via our Online Enquiry Form.

 If you know you want to study but you're not sure which is the right course for you, then take a look at OUA Pathways.
 OUA Pathways recommends the best units to start your studies.
-Each pathway includes four units based on your area of interest, plus the option to study preparatory units for free.
+Each pathway includes four units based on your area of interest.

 Once you complete your recommended path you'll be able to choose from a range of courses in your area of interest.
 Plus, each of the units you complete through OUA Pathways can also be credited towards your chosen course.